- Dr. Karen Lischinsky Featured in 'New York Times' Article on Restorative Justice

 Q. Who qualifies to receive accommodations, modifications, and services from Disability Services?

 A. Disability Services provides accommodations, modifications, and services for students with many types of disabilities including, but not limited to: learning disorders; attention deficit/hyperactivity disorder; psychiatric disorders; traumatic brain injury; deaf and hard-of-hearing; blindness and low vision; mobility impairments; medical conditions; autism spectrum disorders; and temporary disabilities.
+Disability Services also coordinates accommodations due to environmental allergies (e.g., air conditioner in residence bedroom), food allergies (e.g., Celiac Disease), and other housing needs.
 To learn more about necessary documentation to qualify for accommodations, modifications, and services, please visit Documentation Guidelines.

 Q. What services are available for qualified students?

 A. Accommodations, modifications, and services are provided on a case-by-case basis.
-They may include, but are not limited to: additional time to complete quizzes and exams; distraction-reduced exam environment; use of computer for essay exams; use of hand-written responses rather than computerized answer sheet; note taker support; and permission to tape record lectures.
-Additional services include: on campus housing accommodations, textbooks in alternative format, and assistive technologies.
+They may include, but are not limited to: additional time to complete quizzes and exams; distraction-reduced exam environment; use of computer for essay exams; use of hand-written responses rather than computerized answer sheet; note taker support; permission to tape record lectures; textbooks in alternative format; and assistive technologies.
+Additional services may include housing or dining service accommodations.

 Q. Does Curry College have a program specifically for students with learning disabilities?